Blakedown

 Blakedown is a village in the Wyre Forest District lying along the A456 in the north of the county of Worcestershire, England.
+Its built-up area population was 1,447 in 2021.

 Following enclosures and the arrival of the railway, it developed both agriculturally and industrially during the 19th century.
 Due to its transport links, it now serves mainly as a dormitory for the neighbouring town of Kidderminster and for the cities of Birmingham and Worcester.

 History

 From the time of the Domesday Book, the Blakedown (earlier Bleak Down) area formed part of Hagley Parish; originally it belonged to Clent Hundred and later to the lower division of Halfshire.
 In 1888 the growing village was separated administratively from Hagley to merge with the small adjacent parish of Churchill; there is now a combined Parish Council for both villages.

 Much of Blakedown was originally an area of common land, only enclosed in 1832.
 With the coming of the railway line in 1852, and the consequent agricultural and industrial development, Blakedown eventually became larger than its companion, Churchill.
 The stream running to the south of it as an affluent to Churchill's Wannerton Brook had been dammed to make a roadside pool as early as 1367.
 Formerly known as Blakedown Pool, it was later named Swan Pool.
 More dams were built higher up to form Springbrook Pool (now Ladies Pool), and Wheatmill Pool, eventually called Forge Pool when the agricultural mill there was redeveloped for industrial use.
 Even after the mills and forges were demolished, workers came from Lancashire and Cumberland for two months each year to cut the willows surrounding them for withies and clogs until the 1930s.